ibalampanis/ai-ethics/guide.md

   <img width="200" src="media/AI/photoscraping.jpg" alt="">
 </p>

 In 2019 IBM,a multinational hi-tech company, faced a controversial scandal regarding photo-scraping.
-In order to enhance their face recognision AI-based algorithm IBM used 1 million pictures.These pictures were extracted from an online photo-hosting site called Flickr.
+In order to enhance their face recognition AI-based algorithm IBM used 1 million pictures.These pictures were extracted from an online photo-hosting site called Flickr.
 The usage of the photos from this platform raised awareness regarding how personal data are used.
-Controversy arosed due to the unauthorized usage of photos.
+Controversy arose due to the unauthorized usage of photos.

 ### Google Nightingale Data Controversy